Phyllis Akinyi is a Danish/Kenyan choreographer and dancer with a dual base in Madrid and Copenhagen.

 The latest serie took place in South East Portugal (2018) where Akinyi performed in three different spaces; one in a marble quarry, one in a field, and one in a castle - using the site specific sounds and only adding flamenco percussion using her shoes.

-Akinyi will return to Portugal in June 2019 to perform a 50 minutes performance in the city of Évora in a collaboration with local performance artist Mara.
+Akinyi will return to Portugal on June 6th 2019 to perform a 30 minutes performance in the city of Évora in a collaboration with Stephan Jarl(SE) and Rob Monaghan(IE).

 Flamenco45 is a ’tablao’-style performance in the heart of Madrid that features Akinyi alongside a flamenco ensemble and offers the audience an intimate flamenco experience.
 It focuses on traditional flamenco while adding a modern and at times experimental side to it.